sourav-mazumder/Data-Science-Extensions/spark-datasource-rest/README.md

 ### R API

-We shall use the same csv file for the input data as in case of the Pythin example
+We shall use the same csv file for the input parameter values from the Python example

 ```R